Sagebox/Sagebox/Examples/Sobel Edge Detection/ReadMe.txt

 This is a Console Mode Program
 ------------------------------

- This is a great exampe of a console mode program using SageBox to give it graphic components.
+ This is a great example of a console mode program using SageBox to give it graphic components.
  Note the "conAssert" macro and ErrorExit() function below -- these are console-mode functions to exit the program with a message.
 These are printed to std::printf.
 As a console-mode program, there is no implementation for passing errors to another window.